fwbrandao/Shoe-Shop-Website/README.md

 #PHPMailer Extras

-These classes provide optional additional functions to PHPMailer.
+These classes provide optional additional functions to PHPMailer..

 These are not loaded by the PHPMailer autoloader, so in some cases you may need to `require` them yourself before using them.